How to Repair MySQL Database

 Repairing a MySQL database table using REPAIR TABLE

 If the server shuts down during the repair, rerun the REPAIR TABLE operation when the server starts again.
 Make sure to do this before performing any other operations on the same table.
-In normal conditions, a MyISAM table will not result in data loss from using this method.
+In normal conditions, a MyISAM table will not experience data loss when using this method.

 Repairing MySQL Database with mysqlcheck